airdock-io/docker-rabbitmq/README.md

 - add RabbitMQ Server
 - launch rabbit with rabbitmq:rabbitmq account
-- log to docker collector
-- expose port 15672 (Admin) and 5672 (RabbitMQ)
+- expose a list of RabbitMQ port 15672 (Admin) and 5672 (RabbitMQ), etc...
 - listen all addresses
 - data directory "/var/lib/rabbitmq" (from package)
-- add volume on and data folder (/var/lib/rabbitmq)
+- add volume on log and data folder (/var/lib/rabbitmq and /var/log/rabbitmq)